 Knowing the customer acquisition cost of your business is critical to driving the results you want, such as happy customers and a robust bottom line.
 Reducing your CAC an excellent way to increase revenue and being able to spend more money on improving your products and services, delighting existing customers, and hiring the best talent in your industry.

 Whether you are managing potential leads or engaging with current customers, every small business needs a CRM to stay organized.
-Freshsales CRM gives you the tools to track leads, organize conversations, collaborate with other team members, and automate sales metrics reports.
+Freshworks CRM gives you the tools to track leads, organize conversations, collaborate with other team members, and automate sales metrics reports.
 Sign up for a 21-day free trial.